The Dynamic Post Types module allows you to register and manage custom post types from your WordPress admin, in Tools > Post Types menu.

 Use additional rewrite arguments

 Customize the permalink structure slug.
-Defaults to the post type name value.
+Defaults to the name value.
 Should be translatable.

 Should the permalink structure be prepended with the front base. (example: if your permalink structure is /blog/, then your links will be: false->/news/, true->/blog/news/).
 Defaults to true.